© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Tower is a scheduled monument protected by Cadw under reference PE068.
 View the official record →

-The Tower is a medieval defensive structure located in Pembrokeshire, Wales, recorded under Cadw's Schedule of Ancient Monuments designation PE068.
+The Tower is a medieval defensive structure located in Pembrokeshire, Wales, and designated as a Scheduled Ancient Monument under the reference PE068.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE068.

 The Tower dates from the medieval period, and is classified as a tower.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Tower is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE068.